 Sealing a Criminal Record vs. Expungement: What’s the Difference?

 You may have heard the phrase “sealing” a person’s criminal record.
 While expungement clears a conviction off someone’s criminal record (as if it never happened), sealing a criminal record only gives the appearance that the conviction has been cleared.
 For instance, if sealed, your criminal record still “exists” both legally and physically; it is just not readily available to the public.

 Therefore, even if your record is sealed, it can still be obtained through criminal background checks for employment, insurance, etc. This is why expungement is by far the most necessary and preferred route.

 Change in Current Michigan Expungement Law

-The new expungement in Michigan law maintains the typical process, where a person eligible to have an offense set aside must demonstrate to the court that issued the conviction that they deserve the expungement.
+Michigan’s new expungement law maintains the typical process, where a person eligible to have an offense set aside must demonstrate to the court that issued the conviction that they deserve the expungement.
 This will be done through an evaluation of their actions from the date of conviction until the date of the petition.

 Many more people are now eligible due to the expanded number of permissible felony and misdemeanor offenses, as well as a reduction in the number of years passed to become eligible.
-Now, Michigan felony expungement law permits a person with no more than one (1) felony and two (2) misdemeanors to set aside the felony.
-Additionally, someone with no more than two (2) misdemeanors can expunge one or both of their charges.
+Previously, Michigan felony expungement law permitted a person with no more than one (1) felony and two (2) misdemeanors to set aside the felony.
+Additionally, someone with no more than two (2) misdemeanors could expunge one or both of their charges.

 Now, a person convicted of one or more criminal offenses, but not more than a total of three (3) felony offenses may apply to have any or all of those convictions set aside.
 However, there are some exceptions, such as: